 You can perhaps start a discussion forum yourself and perhaps find persons with similar experiences to share, or maybe search for the Rick A. Ross Institute of New Jersey (RI), which is an online Internet archive of information about cults, destructive cults, controversial groups and movements.
 It contains a much less reliable message board where SRF, Kriyananda, and Ananda figure among many others.
 But I'm not there!

 I had left SRF in February 2001, so I didn't know about the mass exodus that followed soon after.
 I am German, [from] a formerly communist country.

-COMMENT: How can you consider suicide in SRF if you "have no problems" adapting to it?
-When Yogananda teaches that his yoga method, kriya, is for gaining conscious death, it does not teach suicide!
-"We ought not to fear to practice conscious death, i.e., give rest to the internal organs.
-Death will then be under our control," he says.
-[Scp 57-58]
+NOTE: Yogananda teaches that his yoga method, kriya, is for gaining conscious death, and still it does not necessarily teach suicide: "We ought not to fear to practice conscious death, i.e., give rest to the internal organs.
+Death will then be under our control," he says (1926:80).

 There is a lot on Sri Yukteswar's teachings on this site: [Link]

 There is also something on how original original guru Christianity may become: [Link]

 Sound rationalism helps in clearing the mind of dogmatic debris and may assist fresh, personal perception.
 Rationalist views, how far can some of them they help under certain circumstances?
 Under what conditions can they win and become effective?

 In the case of disordered or jumbled communications the rational instance of the mind (the ego) assists in sorting out and ranking old ideas or even evaluate (judge) things (better) on top of them.
 A rationalistic view can help people attain at least a minimum of control or mastery in their living patterns.
 Cogent rationalism can assists in attaining excellence or mastery over this and that, including sorting our basic ideals.